JackPGreen/hazelcast-simulator/README.md

 #### Default distribution algorithm

-The Workers will be distributed among the available remote machines with a round robin selection.
-First the members are distributed in the round robin fassion (going through the IP addresses from the top to the bottom).
+The Workers will be distributed among the available remote machines with a round-robin selection.
+The First the members are distributed in the round-robin fashion (going through the IP addresses from the top to the bottom).
 Once there are no more members to be distributed, Simulator continues (= **not** starting from the first IP address but continuing with the next one) with distribution of the clients.
 By default, the machines will be mixed with member and client Workers.
 Let's see a couple of examples.